cgrand/enlive/README.md

   * Fixes to `${vars}` substitutions

 ### Pluggable parsers!
 (1.1.1)

+WYGIWTPF (What you get is what the parser fixes).
+Jsoup is more well-behaved than tagsoup and follows HTML5 parsing algorithm.
+See [this workaround](https://github.com/cgrand/enlive/wiki/JSoup-with-html-snippet) to use JSoup with html-snippet.

 The `*parser*` dynamic var controls the parser to be used by `html-resource` at runtime. (or you can pass `{:parser XXX}` as an additional arg).